Stephanos2911/Splikami/README.md

 - **OCR Processing**: Uses Tesseract OCR to extract text from scanned newspaper images.
 - **Image Processing**: Utilizes the Pillow library to handle image conversions and preprocessing.
-- **PDF Conversion**: Converts images to PDF format using pdf2image and integrates OCR text for searchability.
+- **PDF Conversion**: Converts images to PDF format using PyMuPDF and integrates OCR text for searchability.
 - **Category Determination**: Categorizes the content based on predefined keywords in Dutch.
 - **Database Storage**: Stores metadata and processed data in a SQLite database for easy access.